 See below for details of two band tracks on new psyche compilation CD

-Contrary to the credit on the above 1967 picture the man in the hat is actually Colin Morrison - bass player with Jason's Flock etc.
+Contrary to the info on the above 1967 picture the man in the hat is actually Colin Morrison, bass playerwith the Pathfinders.

 l-r: Timi Donald, Neil McCormick, Ronnie Leahy, Colin